eflanili7881/AdobeRepackerAndInstallerScript/README.md

         |AdobeOnLocation5.1ProtectedAll|N/A|
         |AdobeOnLocation5ProtectedAll (I don't know if it's exist.)|N/A|
         - Use this keys ONLY for unpacking and storing these payloads as unpacked, **NOT FOR PIRACY STUFF**.
+      - Or you can install specific app (with serializing, protected payloads not installed if application is not installed with serial number), examine Install.db, copy files one by one to another location, rename these files with corresponding names from Install.db, pack these files to *.zip file and then change \payloads\Media_db.db\Payloads\ (payload ID for protected payload) \payload_type\protected to normal.
   - Despite with patched AdobePIM.dll that *.pima archives can be unpacked, minimal package set for just installing application with unpatched AdobePIM.dll and legit packed RIBS installer engine is this package set (with pirating, unfortunately (This package set gives error about Adobe Application Manager when application launches.
 If application is pirated, when you click OK, application will start with no problem.).):
     - core
     - D6